Apidog

 David Demir

-The primary goal of CI/CD (Continuous Integration/Continuous Delivery) in API testing is to automate the verification process, ensuring that APIs are functional and ready for production before deployment.
-With continuous integration, we can automatically execute functional tests whenever modifications are made to API definitions, allowing for the early detection of potential issues.
+The main object of CI/CD (Continuous Integration/Continuous Delivery) in API testing is to automate the process of verifying that APIs are functional and prepared for production before deployment.
+By using continuous integration, functional tests are automatically run whenever API definitions are updated, which helps identify potential issues early on.

-Apidog supports integration with various CI/CD platforms, including Jenkins, GitLab, and GitHub Actions.
-You can find integration code snippets in the CI/CD module of automated testing in Apidog.
-By adding these snippets to your CI/CD workflow, you can seamlessly incorporate Apidog automated testing into your existing CI/CD processes.
+Apidog integrates seamlessly with several CI/CD platforms, including Jenkins, GitLab, and GitHub Actions.
+You can find code snippets for integration in the CI/CD module of Apidog's automated tests.
+Adding these snippets to your CI/CD workflow allows you to smoothly incorporate Apidog automated testing into your existing processes.
+This article focuses on integrating Apidog with Jenkins and provides detailed steps on how to do so.

 Step 1: Install Jenkins